Makoto Fujimura is a Contemporary Artist using Nihonga (Japanese-style painting) materials living in the United States.

 The destined stories of his origins and the interaction between Japanese art materials and Christian aesthetics are very inspiring for me as someone who grew up in Japan.

-The second half of the article will be featuring his artworks and the materials he uses.
+The second half of the article will be featuring his artwork and the materials he uses.

 Translated by Atsumi Okano